 Diverse Sources is a searchable database of underrepresented experts in the areas of science, health, and the environment.

-500 Queer Scientists is a database of LGBTQ+ people in science, technology, engineering, and math.
+500 Queer Scientists is a searchable database of LGBTQ+ people in science, technology, engineering, and math.

 Women+ from Sourcelist provides a listing of women technologists and cross-cutting technology policy experts.

-AcademiaNet is a tool to access numerous profiles of women academics from every discipline in Europe.
+AcademiaNet is a tool to access profiles of women academics from every discipline in Europe.

-The Future of Science Film Fellowship aims to create new documentaries about efforts to make science more equitable and inclusive.
+The Future of Science Film Fellowship develops new documentaries about efforts to make science more equitable and inclusive.
 This project builds on the success of the feature documentary "Picture a Scientist," which chronicled stories of bias, discrimination and harassment against women scientists.

 InterviewHer aims to connect journalists with women expert sources on issues of global conflict, peace, and security.